git-jwolcott/FilmQueryProject/README.md

 * Packaging

 ### How to Run
-The Eclipse plugin - ANSI Escape in Console makes console output more interesting and fun!  http://mihai-nita.net/2013/06/03/eclipse-plugin-ansi-in-console/

 Upon running the program, the user is presented with a menu (main menu).
 The user will enter 1 to look up a film by its id, 2 to look up a film by keyword, or 3 to exit the application.